zs-dima/auth-app/deploy/modules/auth/README.md

 # auth

-Timoni module for deploying auth app to Kubernetes clusters.
+Timoni module to deploy the auth app to Kubernetes clusters.

 ## Build yaml